dconetta/Apul_Spawning_Nurs.vs.Wild/README.md

 sites in Mo'orea, French Polynesia.
 These data are held under the RAnalysis folder under the "Data" folder which is separated by the years data was collected (2019 and 2020).
 These data were collected by Dennis Conetta, Kevin Wong, and Danielle Becker of the Putnam Lab as well as Laetitia Hedioun, Yann Lacube, Camille Leonardson and all volunteers of CRIOBE research station in Mo'orea French Polynesia.
-These data are aparat of a long-term reproductive time series on Acroporid corals.
+These data are apart of a long-term reproductive time series on Acroporid corals.

 Structure of Repository: